ChesterOfTheSemester/ANSIJSON/README.md

 ---

 This README provides an overview of the ANSIJSON library and its usage.
-For more in-depth information and usage examples, refer to the `examples/` directory in the official [Github](https://ansijson.com) page...
+For more in-depth information and usage examples, refer to the `examples/` directory in the official [Github](https://ansijson.com) page.